Affiliate links on Android Authority may earn us a commission. Learn more.

 Original article: August 8, 2022: Our sister site SoundGuys has all sorts of objective ways to talk about audio, and when we feature its headphones reviews, we appreciate that.
 But if you head to other corners of the web, you’ll find many terms used to describe audio: “warm,” “crisp,” “punchy,” “sharp,” “dull,” and more.
 What do these terms even mean, though?
 Is there some standard, or are they being used on an ad-hoc basis?

 Here’s a spoiler: among enthusiasts, audio terms usually don’t have a standard, but there are standardized ways to talk about audio.

 Crunchy, crisp, warm: Why do we talk about audio terms like food?

 One thing you might notice as a sort-of trend when it comes to terms used to describe sound is how they are metaphorical.
 Often, people use words such as “punchy” or “booming” to describe a product’s frequency response.
 That’s fair enough because it is difficult to describe sound in other ways at first.
 How would you summarize the phrase “the bass is twice as loud as the mids and occasionally drowns out the highs”?

 But as you’ve likely already realized, these terms are floating signifiers.
-That is, they don’t really carry meaning outside of what gets read into them.
-It can be challenging for newcomers to feel the “vibe” of terms like “restrained yet rich” bass.
-Furthermore, those writing these lines often aren’t consistent in how they use them, either.
+That is, they don’t carry meaning outside of what gets read into them.
+It can be challenging for newcomers to grasp terms like “restrained, yet rich” bass.
+To add to the confusion, those writing these lines often aren’t consistent in how they use them, either.

 The problem with talking about audio and food, however, is that both can be quite subjective experiences.